The ‘Needs to Know’

 Difficulty: There are quite a few slopes, but nothing too strenuous.
 Most of the walking is across fields, apart from one stretch mid walk.
 We walked this on a very hot day in mid May &, at some stages, the paths were quite overgrown & a struggle (so it might be advisable to wear long trousers)

-Parking: On road in Odell
+Parking: Carefully & considerately on road in Odell

 Public toilets: We’re walking through 7 villages so there’s pubs etc en route